check-spelling-sandbox/Employee-Manual/index.md

 5. If the request is not approved, your manager/director will let you know.
 6. Upon approval, employee will coordinate with the Senior Business Manager to book the opportunity.
 7. After attending the PD session, the employee will write a short report back on the outcomes, even just a paragraph, to their manager who might then recommend the person share out more broadly if the learning has relevance to others.
 Sharing more broadly can include lightning talks during an all-team, department meeting, or other project meeting.
 8. Each opportunity will be vetted for fit and alignment with the work and goals of COS, as well as available funds.
-Please also note that funds can only be approved for use within the fiscal year, ending December 31st.
+Note that funds can only be approved for use within the fiscal year, ending December 31st.

 Medical, Dental and Vision Insurance
 ------------------